Open Society Internship for Rights and Governance

 Purpose and Priorities

-Individuals committed to advancing human rights, democratic governance and justice constantly confront new and unforeseen challenges.
-Today, authoritarian and illiberal push-backs, entrenched inequality, the accumulation of power by transnational corporations beyond the reach of national legislation, technological innovations, as well as other developments, require us to not only question common assumptions, but also to identify new opportunities.
-To protect and advance human rights, democracy, as well as justice, we need fresh ideas for civil society actors and creative policy proposals for governments.
+Individuals committed to advancing human rights, democratic governance, and justice constantly confront new and unforeseen challenges.
+Today, authoritarian and illiberal push-backs, entrenched inequality, the accumulation of power by transnational corporations beyond the reach of national legislation, and technological innovations, among other developments, require us to not only question common assumptions but also to identify new opportunities.
+To protect and advance human rights and democracy as well as justice, we need fresh ideas for civil society actors and creative policy proposals for governments.

 The Open Society Internship for Rights and Governance is specifically tailored to invest in promising individuals who are poised to foster and sustain open societies.
 We train them to contribute to a more strategic, impactful human rights practice.